techidaily/site-extra-approaches/source/_posts/new-navigating-through-vlc-features-settings-and-troubleshooting-mac.md

 In terms of excellence,[Filmora X for Mac Version](https://tools.techidaily.com/wondershare/filmora/download/) offers you smart video editing tools and the best user experience.
 The other reason that users wishing to edit videos for VLC tend to flock to Filmora X is that is completely free of charge.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/gMS5pm0SQlQ?si=gasOo6p2agrVlIb7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 7. How to play a video of VLC on Mac?

 You will be pleasantly surprised with the VLC media player as it is insanely easy to navigate.
 To play VLC videos on your Mac, you need to: